 Mr. Towne has been recognized professionally by appearing on the list of Upstate New York Super Lawyers for thirteen consecutive years as well as being on the “Top 25” Hudson Valley Lawyers list.

 Mr. Towne’s dedication to the legal field has been evident throughout his career.
 His 19 years on the Board of the Legal Aid Society, twice a recipient of the Legal Aid Society’s Distinguished Services Award and a nominee for the ABA’s Pro Bono Publico Award are testament to Mr. Towne’s passion for affording access for all to the legal system.
-In 2015, Mr. Towne was awarded the Legal Project’s Champion Award in recognition of the funding of the Legal Project’s William E. Byron Technology Center, founded by Mr. Towne and his wife Sue Towne, in honor of her father.
+In 2015, Mr. Towne was awarded the Legal Project’s Champion Award in recognition of his funding of the Legal Project’s William E. Byron Technology Center, founded by Mr. Towne and his wife Sue Towne, in honor of her father.
 The Center provides a location and platform for training service providers and connecting remote rural clients in need with attorneys thereby expanding the availability of much needed legal services.

 In 2017 Mr. Towne was asked to be a visiting professor at the Univerzita Pardubice in the Czech Republic teaching United States corporate, commercial and contract law.
 The lectures focused specifically on federal, New York and Vermont law as well as comparisons of relevant United States legal practices with those of the Czech Republic and the European Union.
 These lectures were provided by the Center For International Legal Studies (“CILS”), a non-profit law research, training, and teaching institute, established and operating as a public interest society in Salzburg, Austria.
 CILS’ essential purpose is to promote and disseminate knowledge among members of the international legal community.
 Mr. Towne is now looking forward to the future classes he will teach in Kazakhstan and Kenya.